enano17711/SitecSC/README.md

 # SitecSC

-Technical test for junior place
+Technical test for junior place.
+Build a REST API service for managing a warehouse's products

 Technical List